-For the experienced stitcher - The sleeves are interchangeable with pattern #137 Spencer and Pelisse but there are no layouts for the interchangeable options.
-You will have to estimate the yardage needed and interpret the instructions between patterns yourself.
+Please note for the experienced stitcher - The sleeves are interchangeable with pattern #137 Spencer and Pelisse but there are no layouts for the interchangeable options.
+You will have to estimate the yardage needed and interpret the instructions between patterns.